alexewerlof/jty/README.md

 `§` Technically you can solve these problems with [JSON Schema validators](https://json-schema.org/implementations.html#validator-javascript), but:

-* It requires learning a DSL
+* It requires learning a DSL instead of using play JavaScript
-* The DSL is parsed at runtime (or compiled to JS beforehand to avoid the performance penalty)
+* The DSL is parsed at runtime (or compiled to generated JS code beforehand to avoid the performance penalty)
 * Usually relies on externalized specifications as opposed to failing at the location where the data is used (see "Best Practices")

 # How to use it?